 There are many types of designs for spas, depending upon the local culture, the unique character of the location, and what the developer is trying to achieve in terms of atmosphere, service and type of clientele.
 Two basic types, with an emphasis on the use of geothermal water will be presented here.

-The first (Fig. 1) is one originally proposed for Hawaii (Woodruff and Takahashi, 1990).
+The first (Fig. 1) is one originally proposed for Hawaii (Woodruff and Takahashi, 1990) and is similar to ones in Calistoga, California.
 This design which includes living quarters surrounding the various bathing and soaking pool, lends itself to feature native plants and material in the landscaping and construction.
 Also, food and drink can be provided, along with small shops and a fitness room for a health and fitness program.
 The enclosed pool area would provide privacy, but also allow easy access to and from the living area.